mild-blue/txmatching/documentation/README.md

 ## Evaluating crossmatch with cadaverous donors

 When determining a crossmatch, we need the antigens of the cadaverous donor and the antibodies of the recipient.
+We expect the list of antibodies in the input in the same format as in other parts of the TXM application, including double antibodies, which will be parsed using the logic described [here](#square-bracket-antibody-parsing-algorithm).
-We accept "potential hla typing" for the donor as a list of lists.
-Each inner list is a collection of HLA codes, all of which share the same code on the split level.
-Furthermore, each code is accompanied by information about whether it occurs frequently or not.
+Unlike the classic crossmatch in TXM, information about the donor's HLA may be limited in cadaverous virtual crossmatch, so we work with the so-called "potential HLA typing".
+This potential HLA typing for the donor is structured as a list of lists, where each inner list contains a collection of HLA codes that all share the same code at the split level.
+Furthermore, each code is accompanied by information about whether it occurs frequently in population or not.
 The necessity for having multiple potential HLA codes stems from the occasional uncertainty about the exact code the donor has, thus we have to consider several variants of one HLA code.

 ### The determination of donor's most likely HLA typing

-To evaluate the potential hla typing and to determine the assumed hla typing based on it with codes the donor likely has, we aim to retain only codes that are present among recipients' antibodies.
+To evaluate the potential HLA typing and to determine the assumed HLA typing based on it with codes the donor likely has, we aim to retain only codes that are present among recipients' antibodies.
 If it isn't possible, we convert these codes to their split version.
 However, if there is only one code in the list, we leave it unchanged.